CouchPotato/CouchPotatoV1/README.md

 * Install Python 2.6 or higher
 * Git clone/extract MM wherever you like
 * Run "python MovieManager.py -d" to start in deamon mode
-* Default login is "username" & "password"
-* Change username & password
+* Set your username & password in the settings
 * Fill in all the config stuff

 Ubuntu (init.d script):